Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 Upgrading to v2.2

-Getting Started
+Getting started

-- Event Annotation — N-ary event structures
+- Event Annotation, N-ary event structures

-- Entity Linking — Knowledge base linking
+- Entity Linking, knowledge base linking

-- MACE — Annotator competence estimation
+- MACE, annotator competence estimation

-- Export Formats — Export CLI
+- Export Formats, the export CLI

-- Survey Instruments — 55 validated questionnaires
+- Survey Instruments, 55 validated questionnaires

 Have questions or feedback?
 Join our Discord or open an issue on GitHub.